makotolee/Exploratory_Data_Analysis_Project1-/README.md

 # Exploratory_Data_Analysis_Project1

-This is a repository for the Exploratory Data Analysis Course Project 1.

-This is my repository for the Coursera Course "Exploratory Data Analysis".
+This is my repository for the Coursera Course "Exploratory Data Analysis Course Project 1".

 To run this script, please do the following: